The Kings Mill Student Centre caters for students aged 16 to 19 in their further education.

 Students arrive on transport from 8.45am and begin the day with a choice of activity including news, board games, reading and research on the internet.

 Twice a week the students split into ability groups for functional skills lessons all morning.
 On other days we go to college, swimming at the leisure centre, run the community coffee shop, have PE lessons or do drama.
 We all meet together at break time in the common room and take it in turns to prepare fruit, toast and drinks for the rest of the students to share.

-As the student centre is based at Driffield School we are able to use facilities such as the science labs, library and all weather pitch.
-There is also the possibility of some students attending lessons such as art GCSE at Driffield School.
+As the student centre is based at Driffield School & Sixth form we are able to use facilities such as the science labs, library and all weather pitch.
+There is also the possibility of some students attending lessons such as art GCSE at Driffield School & Sixth form

-The discretionary bursary is means tested and student in a low income household with income below £30,000 are eligible to apply.
+The discretionary bursary is means tested and students in a household with income below £30,000 are eligible to apply.

 A separate vulnerable bursary is available to students aged 16 over and under 19 who meet the following criteria: